 Brush the tops with milk (cow or almond, makes no difference) and sprinkle cinnamon sugar over them.
 Bake at 400f for 20 minutes.

 You can substitute a lot of different things into this recipe.
-I have used dried cherries, diced orange peel, pumpkin seeds, raisins, cranberries, roasted hazelnuts, 1/4 cup of roasted cacao nibs (also from Trader Joe’s), whatever you like.
+I have used dried cherries, diced orange peel, pumpkin seeds, raisins, cranberries, roasted hazelnuts, 1/4 cup of roasted cacao nibs (also from Trader Joe’s), dried blueberries, whatever you like.

 Do not under any circumstances use more than 2tbsp of coffee flour, because it will drown out all the other flavours.